SPAE: Semantic Pyramid AutoEncoder for Multimodal Generation with Frozen LLMs: Experimental Results

 \paragraph{Few-shot image classification.} We evaluate the in-context image understanding capability with a frozen LLM on the mini-ImageNet~\cite{vinyals2016matching} few-shot classification benchmark.
 A set of tokenized images and class labels are fed to the language model as context for classification of a new image.
 Following \cite{tsimpoukelli2021multimodal,liu2023language}, we evaluate 14 settings controlled by four factors regarding the content of each test case: (1) task induction: whether including a preamble to specify the output space; (2) number of ways: the number of categories; (3) number of inner shots: the number of unique examples for each category; (4) number of repeats: the number of times that each unique example is repeated.

 We compare \modelname{} with the state-of-the-art methods Frozen~\cite{tsimpoukelli2021multimodal} and LQAE~\cite{liu2023language}.
-As shown in \cref{tab:imagenet_2way}, \modelname{}$_\text{GPT}$ consistently outperforms LQAE, both using the same GPT 3.5 model and in-context format, while using only 2\% of its tokens. \cref{fig:clf} shows the performance trend when using different number of \modelname{}$_\text{PaLM}$ layers across six settings with task induction and 0 repeats. \modelname{}$_\text{PaLM}$ with 3 layers achieves the best performance which balances between sufficient semantics and sequence length to alleviate the learning capacity burden of the LLM.
-Overall, \modelname{}$_\text{PaLM}$ yields $+25\%$ and $+32\%$ average accuracy improvement over the state-of-the-art on the 2-way and 5-way benchmarks in \cref{tab:imagenet_2way,tab:imagenet_5way}.
+As shown in \cref{tab:imagenet}, \modelname{}$_\text{GPT}$ consistently outperforms LQAE, both using the same GPT 3.5 model and in-context format, while using only 2\% of its tokens. \cref{fig:clf} shows the performance trend when using different number of \modelname{}$_\text{PaLM}$ layers across six settings with task induction and 0 repeats. \modelname{}$_\text{PaLM}$ with 3 layers achieves the best performance which balances between sufficient semantics and an image sequence length that is optimal for LLM in-context learning.
+Overall, \modelname{}$_\text{PaLM}$ yields $+25\%$ and $+32\%$ average accuracy improvement over the state-of-the-art on the 2-way and 5-way benchmarks in \cref{tab:imagenet}.